-Now, with a combined six reactors at Pickering A and B producing 3,094 MWe, Pickering NGS produced 21.5 billion kWh in 2016-enough to power 2.4 million Ontario households.
+With a combined six reactors at Pickering A and B producing 3,094 MWe, Pickering NGS produced enough electricity in 2018 to power 2.2 million Ontario households.

 Pickering NGS had eight reactors in total until Units 2 and 3 were shut down in 1997.